 There was an epidemic of smallpox in Delhi.
 Guru Har Krishan went to the place where the outbreak had occurred and through his blessing, a spring of sacred water appeared that could heal the people of the illness.
 He took on the suffering and sickness of the area, taking on smallpox himself – giving his life to help save the lives of others.

-Guru Teg Bahadur is the ninth Master in Sikh Dharma.
+Guru Teg Bahadur is the ninth Sikh Guru.
 He was born in Amritsar, India and breathed his last in Delhi, India.
 He was the youngest son of Guru Hargobind.
 His mother was Mata Nanki Ji.
 His wife was Mata Gujri Ji.
 He was the grandson of Guru Arjan Dev and his son was Gobind Rai who later became Guru Gobind Singh.

 From the time of his youth, Guru Teg Bahadur had a deeply meditative nature.
 He spent many years before becoming the Guru in meditation.
 His wife participated with him in his rigorous meditative practices.
 Like the first five Sikh Gurus, Guru Teg Bahadur had mystical experiences of the Shabad and shared his experiences through song.
 Like Guru Nanak, he travelled far and wide – establishing new communities and nurturing existing communities that hadn’t been visited by any of the Sikh Gurus since the time of Guru Nanak.